– 10 min read

 “Every organization needs to figure out their generative AI strategy,” says Habib.
 “By making our smaller LLMs accessible to everyone and opening up the API to our largest generative model, we’re giving businesses access to the best LLM purpose-built for their needs.”

-Leading companies like Spotify, Northwestern Mutual, Intuit, Deloitte, and Adore Me are already reaping the benefits of weaving generative AI into their systems and processes.
+Leading companies like Spotify, Intuit, Deloitte, and Adore Me are already reaping the benefits of weaving generative AI into their systems and processes.
 They use Writer as their go-to AI writing platform, use Writer’s API to integrate the output of their AI apps from Writer, and build their own applications and workflows.

 Adore Me uses Writer to automatically write product descriptions, enforce ESG compliance, and free up resources so team members can work on more high-impact projects.